akelstrom/akelstrom/README.md

 ## Tech Used
 * HTML 5
 * CSS
-    * Slighty more advanced concepts used here such as flexbox, and CSS grid
+    * Slighty more advanced concepts used here such as flexbox, CSS grid and animation.
 * Git/GitHub